rodemann/simulations-self-training-reciprocal-learning/README.md

 ### Introduction, TOC
-This repository contains code to reproduce experiments in Appendix A.1.2 "Illustrating Experiments" of our paper "Reciprocal Learning" (NeurIPS 2024)
+This repository contains code to reproduce experiments in Appendix C "Illustrative experiments on data regularization" of our paper "Reciprocal Learning" (NeurIPS 2024)

 * [R](R) contains implementation of BPLS with PPP and alternative PLS methods to benchmark against
 * [benchmarking](benchmarking) provides files for experiments, in order to reproduce results, see setup below